Anay-Shah/AudioVerse/README.txt

 ﻿Name: Anay Shah

-MyAudio is an audio application designed to organize and manage various types of audio content, such as songs, audiobooks, and podcasts, all stored in a central library.
+AudioVerse is an audio application designed to organize and manage various types of audio content, such as songs, audiobooks, and podcasts, all stored in a central library.
 Users can download audio files from a simulated online store to expand their collection.
 The app allows playback of content